vegaprotocol/feedback/CODE_OF_CONDUCT.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Vega Community Guidelines

+In the interest of regulatory guidelines around cryptographic tokens there must be NO:

+* Token sales or price discussion
+* 'Shilling' or advertising on behalf of other projects
+* Discriminatory content or inflammatory remarks
+* Impersonation or spreading inaccurate information
+* Any attepmt to phish or scam other members of the community

 ## Our Responsibilities